mboudiaf/RePRI-for-Few-Shot-Segmentation/README.md

 pip install git+https://github.com/luizgh/visdom_logger.git
  ```

- 2. Hardware : A 11 GB+ CUDA-enabled GPU
+ 2. Hardware : If you plan to train, 24GB memory (can be split across GPUS).
+For testing only, a single 12 GB GPU is enough.

 ### Download data